The Holy Bible: Douay-Rheims — Tobit (Tobias)

 Read Tobit 1:1Overview

 Tobit (DRB: Tobias) blends Jewish piety, wisdom, and folklore in a tightly-crafted narrative set among exiles in Nineveh.
-It likely dates to the early second century B.C. and survives in multiple textual forms, with rich prayer and moral instruction. :contentReference[oaicite:0]{index=0}
+It is commonly dated to the early second century B.C., with multiple textual forms attested; the book is rich in prayer and moral instruction [1].

 Canon & Origin

-Counted among the Catholic deuterocanonical books affirmed for public use by the Council of Trent, Tobit appears in Catholic Bibles but not in the Protestant Old Testament. :contentReference[oaicite:1]{index=1}
+In Catholic tradition, Tobit is one of the deuterocanonical books solemnly affirmed for public use by the Council of Trent (1546).
+It appears in Catholic Bibles but not in the Protestant Old Testament [2].

 Key Themes

-Divine providence; almsgiving and righteousness; marriage and fidelity; prayer and angelic guidance (Raphael). :contentReference[oaicite:2]{index=2}
+Divine providence; almsgiving and righteousness; marriage and fidelity; prayer and angelic guidance (Raphael) [1].

 Annotated Bibliography